kevinliang43/MOC_Reporting/README.md

 ## Scope

-At the highest level, the system must be able to tally the total usage for every Virtual Machine at the MOC and produce Openstack usage reports that can be sent to customers for viewing (and possibly billing), as well as produce intermediary data store in the form of CSV dumps that serve as "raw" data that can be provided to customers (if customers wanted to generate their own reports).
+At the highest level, the system must be able to tally the total usage for every Virtual Machine at the MOC and produce Openstack usage reports that can be sent to customers for viewing, as well as produce intermediary data store in the form of CSV dumps that serve as "raw" data that can be provided to customers (if customers wanted to generate their own reports).
 Further, the system must be able to aggregate that data across three major segments:
  1. Projects
  2. Institutions